 Being tossed into the nightmare of foreclosure can be stressful.
 Trust John Frank Higgins to guide you through this process and help you stay in your home and protect your investment.
-Mr. Higgins has helped numerous homeowners in Tennessee take on the big banks; let him help you.
+Mr. Higgins has helped numerous homeowners in New Mexico; let him help you.

 We’ve seen several reports recently about big banks making tremendous mistakes when processing foreclosures on innocent mortgage holders.
 Maybe you have been completely on-time with your payments and the foreclosure is a result of the bank failing and refusing to process your payments.
 The bank may have instructed you to stop making payments.
 Perhaps you fell behind on payments and the bank failed to process a mortgage relief program application correctly.
 Even scarier are the instances where you attempted to proactively seek help and were given misleading information from a bank representative.